PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-11 10:22:17
+Last updated: 2024-04-11 10:22:54
-Random Quote: Kids, you can't cling to the past.
-Because no matter how tight you hold on... it's already gone. - Ted Mosby
+Random Quote: Did you think your dad was the only Mandalorian? - Bo-Katan